failgood/failgood/README.md

 ```

-and run that.
+...and run that.

 ## Running a single test

-Sometimes a test keeps failing and you want to run only that single test until it is fixed, for easier debugging.
+Sometimes a test keeps failing, and you want to run only that single test until it is fixed, for easier debugging.

 just take the test description from the test output: